RussellWang16/RussellWang16/README.md

 ## Hi there 👋, I am Russell Wang
-I am an aspiring data analyst with a bachelor’s in mathematics from Stony Brook University, eager to use my analytical skills to answer any data-driven questions that support impactful decision-making.
+I am an aspiring data analyst with a bachelor’s in mathematics from Stony Brook University, eager to use my analytical skills to answer any data-driven questions that support impactful decision-making. <br><br>
 My technical skills include writing complex SQL queries, data cleaning using Excel, conducting statistical knowledge for analysis with R and Python, and developing dashboards using Power BI and Tableau.
 My soft skills include multitasking, simplifying complex concepts for better understanding, and collaborating with peers to achieve success.
 I work great in a fast-paced environment, and I enjoy pushing myself beyond limits.
 I look forward to the next stage in my career.

 Most Used Languages<br />